 Documented coyote sightings are not new in any of Delaware’s three counties Coyotes (Canis latrans) now makes its habitat in all 50 states but Hawaii, and they have been spotted in Delaware both north and south of the C&D Canal.

-The Division of Fish and Wildlife manages 19 public wildlife areas; approximately 68,000 acres of land.
+The DNREC Division of Fish and Wildlife manages 19 public wildlife areas; approximately 68,000 acres of land.
 In addition to providing habitat for a variety of wildlife, these lands provide hunting and other outdoor recreational opportunities.
 Much of this land, and many acres of private land, provide hunting during a number of seasons.
-More information is found in
+More information is